Below: To stiffen the frames, plywood gussets were glued and

 The siding has some AR&M salt-and-pepper ballast representing a

-material Santa Fe used prior to their famous pink ballast.
+material Santa Fe used prior to their iconic pink ballast.
 The contrast

 adds interest and "history" to the scene.